denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. unnamed, named
 G. None of the above

+**Automatic modules are on the module path but do not have a module-info. java file.
+Named modules are on the module path and do have a module-info.
+Unnamed modules are on the classpath.
+Therefore, options E and F are correct.**

 ---

 6. Which of the following statements are true in a module-info. java file?
 (Choose all that apply.)